hashbite/gatsby-transformer-video/README.md

       resolve: `gatsby-transformer-video`,
       options: {
         /**
+         * Alternative directory for the video cache
+         * Default: '.cache-video'
+         */
+        cacheDirectory: resolve('node_modules', '.cache-video'),

+        /**
+         * Alternative directory for the ffmpeg binaries
+         * Default: resolve(`.bin`, `gatsby-transformer-video`)
+         */
+        cacheDirectoryBin: resolve('node_modules', '.cache-video-bin'),

+        /**
-         * Set if FFMPEG & FFPROBE should be downloaded if they are not found locally.
+         * Set if FFMPEG & FFPROBE should be downloaded if they are not found locally *
-         *
          * Downloaded binaries are stored in `.bin/gatsby-transformer-video/` *
          * Default: true
          */
         downloadBinaries: false,

         /**
-         * Optional: Pass your own binaries
+         * Pass your own FFMPEG && FFPROBE binaries
          *
          * Assumes you store your binaries in the following pattern:
          * ./bin/darwin/ffmpeg